 Step 4: Navigate to the folder public_html, and you should see a file called .htaccess within this directory.
-If you are not able to see files that start with a dot and this is hidden, please make sure you have enabled showing hidden or dot files in File Manager.
+If you cannot see files that start with a dot and this is hidden, please make sure you have enabled showing hidden or dotfiles in File Manager.

 Step 7: If there is or is not, edit or add the following line within .htaccess with the time-zone you wish:

 php_value date.timezone ‘Region/Timezone’

 (Please review here for available time-zones for PHP)

 Step 8: When complete, your .htaccess should have the code look similar to the below image.
 Save Changes ( top right) to the file when done.

 As our shared and business services are shared, editing .htaccess will provide a quick resolution when needing to update your website's timezone if this needs to be different than America/Los_Angeles.

 Step 1: Log into your WHM ("How to get started with your new WHM/cPanel server")

 Step 2: Under Server Configuration, select Server Time

 Step 3: Select the drop-down icon and select the time zone you wish.
 Click the Change Time-Zone button when done.